csmutz/apache_tls_fingerprint/README.md

 # apache_tls_fingerprint
 Expose TLS fingerprint metadata in apache mod_ssl.
-Cover all attributes necessary for ja3, ja4, and optimal fingerprints.
+Cover all attributes necessary for ja3, ja4, and minimal fingerprints.

 Minimal is a fingerprint created for testing here that uses the length of the 4 fields included and is an alternatives to ja3 or ja4 that is very compact, is transparent, and works with many data analysis methods (ex. determine similar fingerprints).